second-state/wasmedge-containers-examples/containerd/README.md

 sudo ctr run --rm --runc-binary crun --runtime io.containerd.runc.v2 --label module.wasm.image/variant=compat docker.io/hydai/wasm-wasi-example:with-wasm-annotation wasm-example /wasi_example_main.wasm 50000000
 ```

+## Bonus: nerdctl

-However, [nerdctl](https://github.com/containerd/nerdctl) is a way more convenient way to manage your containers and since it has the same commands as the docker cli you may are already used to it.
+[nerdctl](https://github.com/containerd/nerdctl) is a way more convenient way to manage your containers and since it has the same commands as the docker cli you may are already used to it.

 ```bash
 # Install nerdctl